 Plant and Animal Exhibits

-Everglades Wonder Gardens is home to some amazing birds such as pink flamingos – which you can hand-feed!
+Wonder Gardens is home to some amazing birds such as pink flamingos – which you can hand-feed!

 There is also wood ducks, Amazon parrots, cockatoos, and rainbow lorikeets.

-Evergledes Wonder Gardens also has 40 resident alligators that inhabit the lake, sharing it with turtles, fish, frogs, and other native wildlife.
+Wonder Gardens also has 40 resident alligators that inhabit the lake, sharing it with turtles, fish, frogs, and other native wildlife.

 Other Florida wildlife exhibits include snakes, lizards, and tortoises.

-The History of Everglades Wonder Gardens
+The History of Wonder Gardens

 Entrepreneurs and Bonita Springs settlers Bill and Lester Piper established the original garden in 1936.
 They developed it as a roadside attraction to rehabilitate injured wildlife and allow visitors to get up-close and learn about these native animals.

 The attraction was created by the two brothers as the Bonita Springs Reptile Gardens.
-By the 1950s it had been renamed the Everglades Wonder Gardens and was Florida’s premier wildlife attractions with threatened American crocodiles as one of the main exhibits.
+By the 1950s it had been renamed the Everglades Wonder Gardens and was Florida’s premier wildlife attraction with threatened American crocodiles as one of the main exhibits.

 The gardens also pioneered a program of breeding endangered Florida panthers long before the terms “eco-tourism” and “environmental conservancy” had even been coined.